robwillup/mithrandir/docs/LanguagesAndFrameworks/C/Certification/C Essentials Course/Module 1.md

 To write the source code you need a text editor that allows you to manipulate text without any formatting information.
-This code is placed in file and the name of the file should give you some clue as to its content.
+This code is placed in a file and the name of the file should give you some clue as to its content.
 For example, it's common for a file containing the source code in the "C" language to have its name ending with the suffix "**.c**".